 Near the movie's end, Max (Tom Hardy) tells the unconscious Furiosa, 'My name is Max.'
 At the same time, he performs some facial tics (eyebrow raise, twitches, squints).
 This is a nod to Mel Gibson's style of acting, who used this technique to communicate a crazed/manic look.

-Max's 1973 Ford Falcon XB GT V8 Pursuit Special (aka The Interceptor), seen in the first two films, Mad Max (1979) and The Road Warrior (1981), is seen in this film as well.
-Its appearance is identical to its battered state seen in the second film.
-The Interceptor is quickly wrecked in the film's opening sequence, rebuilt, and ultimately wrecked again.
+Max's 1973 Ford Falcon XB GT V8 Pursuit Special (aka The Interceptor), seen in the first two films, Mad Max (1979) and a near look alike The Road Warrior (1981), is seen in this film.
+Its appearance is nearly identical to its battered state seen in the second film, however the prequel comics to this movie reveal it is a completely different car.
+The new interceptor is quickly wrecked in the film's opening sequence, rebuilt, and ultimately wrecked again.

 Max's sawed-off shotgun misfires when he tries to shoot off Nux's wrist, as it did in The Road Warrior (1981).
-(When Furiosa pulls the trigger, it doesn't mis-fire as there was only 1 live cartridge in the gun, as Nux had fired off the other one earlier)
+(When Furiosa pulls the trigger, it doesn't misfire, as there was only one live cartridge in the gun, as Nux had fired off the other one earlier).

 A theory supposes that this was originally planned as a sequel to Mad Max (1979) and a prequel to The Road Warrior (1981), with Immortan Joe as Toe Cutter, who survived the accident in Mad Max but was badly injured, and Rictus Erectus was supposed to survive the accident at the end of the film to become Lord Humungus.
 This is not substantiated by any comments by the creators and directly contradicts the movie's production history.